openstack/training-guides/doc/upstream-training/source/01-release-cycle.rst

 .. rst-class:: colleft

-* Feature proposal freeze
+- Feature proposal freeze

-  * not even proposals for features will be accepted
+  - Not even proposals for features will be accepted
-  * focus on bug-fixing
+  - Focus on bug-fixing

-* Feature freeze
+- Feature freeze

-  * new features will not be accepted, only fixes
+  - New features will not be accepted, only fixes

-* String freeze
+- String freeze

-  * all externally visible strings must be frozen
+  - All externally visible strings must be frozen
-  * this helps the translation and documentation program
+  - This helps the i18n and Documentation projects

 .. rst-class:: colright